kwanele-Cyber/EventManagementSystem/README.md

 ## Overview

-This repository contains the Event Management System project built with .NET Framework.
-The project uses various NuGet packages listed in the `packages.config` file to function properly.
+This is an Event Management System project built with .NET Framework.

 ## Getting Started